code-423n4/2023-08-dopex-findings/data/__141345__-Analysis.md

 Suggestion:
 Give the users some freedom on the bid ask price, instead of fixing IV (price).
 Maybe something similar to AMM could be designed, which can timely reflect the supply and demand of options.

+# BSM and perpetual

+BSM is used to calculate option premium, however the condition for BSM requires the option has some specific expiry date, which is not the case for perpetual.
+The time decay of BSM is not even, the time value decay at different speed when the expiry approaches.

+As a result, the current formula for premium is not accurate.
+And when `fundingDuration` is changed, inconsistency will arise for users and treasury.

+See the discussion in [BSM has expiry with uneven time decay, it is not for perpetual](https://code4rena.com/contests/2023-08-dopex/submit?issue=1969).

+Suggestion:
+New formula can be used to calculate premium/funding, refer to opyn [squeeth](https://www.squeethportal.xyz/), similar idea implemented for [everlasting-options](https://www.paradigm.xyz/2021/05/everlasting-options).

 # incentive for perpetual writer